TULiberalArts/Intellectual-Heritage/pages/student-life.md

 ## Study Abroad

 ### Study Abroad: The Global Good
-The Global Good’s four-week undergraduate seminars offer students the opportunity to complete either Intellectual Heritage I or II, over the summer, in locations around the world.
+The Global Good’s four-week undergraduate seminars offer students the opportunity to complete Intellectual Heritage II over the summer, in locations around the world.
 These courses pair our small seminars with frequent field trips to sites of ancient and modern cultural significance.
 Previous courses have taken place in Rome, Italy; Oviedo, Spain; and Seoul, South Korea.
-Summer 2018 programs are are being offered in London, England and Rome, Italy.
+Summer 2020 programs are being offered in Prague, Rome, Taipai.

+**Remember:** you can take IH I and II in any order, when you like.
+Now you can take it where you like.
+And when you take IH abroad, you get credit for Gened World Society too.

-Learn more about these summer program opportunities by visiting the [Study Abroad website](https://studyabroad.temple.edu/temple-summer-programs), or contact [Genevieve Amaral](mailto:g.amaral@temple.edu), Associate Director for Special Programs.
+Learn more about these summer program opportunities by visiting the [Study Abroad website](https://studyabroad.temple.edu/temple-summer-programs), or contact [Naomi Taback](mailto:naomi.taback@temple.edu), Study Abroad Coordinator.

 ___